Mayora Indah

-PT Mayora Indah Tbk, or simply called Mayora, is an Indonesian food and beverage company founded on 17 February 1977.
+PT Mayora Indah Tbk (formerly PT United Brand), also known as the Mayora Group or simply called Mayora, is an Indonesian multinational food and beverage company headquartered in Jakarta.
+It was founded on 17 February 1977 by Jogi Hendra Atmadja.
 The company is recognized as the world's largest coffee candy manufacturer through the Kopiko brand.

 The company has been listed on the Jakarta Stock Exchange (now Indonesia Stock Exchange) since 4 July 1990.
 PT Unita Branindo holds 32.93% of shares.